ZeyuanZhou/ZeyuanZhou.github.io/index.md

 majoring in programing to modelize the out shape of blade based on computer graphics theory.<br>

 **Student Research Training Plan (SRTP) 2019**<br>
-A Design of Robot Chassis With Omnidirectional Wheel ( Excellent Project)<br>
+A Design of Robot Chassis With Omnidirectional Wheel (Completed as Excellent Project)<br>
 (In charge of the design control algorithm and coding.)

 **College Students' Entrepreneurship and Innovation Competition 2019**<br>
-Hand-held Pore Measuring Equipment Based On Machine Vision (Outstanding Project)
+Hand-held Pore Measuring Equipment Based On Machine Vision (Completed as Outstanding Project)<br>
+(In charge of the algorithm of modeling the detected object with image taken by the industrial camera)

 ## Awards & Honors